Clifton893/Beginner-WebDev-Resources/README.md

 # Beginner Web Developer Resources
 In September 2019, I made the decision to teach myself how to code.
-I wanted to compile a list of the resources that personally helped me along the way, so that maybe they will help other people beginning to code.
+I wanted to share all the great resources that have helped me along the way, for other people starting out.
+Best of all, except for one Udemy course, these are all free!

-If you want to learn to code for free, or are new to how the web works, hopefully this repo will help you!

 <!--